Guidelines for distribution approval for soliciting member participation in scholarly inquiry within the field of academic advising

 - Proposals that are rejected during the review process may be resubmitted in a subsequent period following the revision directions provided by the review committee and/or Executive Office.
 A full proposal with edits must be submitted during each submission period.

 - Does it address an area of significance to NACADA and its membership?

 - Can the study be completed within a year?

 - Is the proposal clear and well written?

 - Every year the NACADA Executive Office receives numerous requests to send surveys to members.
-To help avoid survey "burn out," only four reviewed and approved scholarly inquiry (research) surveys are sent to all members of a Region or Advising Community during an academic year.
+To help avoid survey "burnout," only four reviewed and approved scholarly inquiry (research) surveys are sent to all members of a Region or Advising Community during an academic year.

 - Each year NACADA receives proposals for presentations based upon results of a member survey.
-NACADA members surveys must be approved, using the guidelines listed above, PRIOR to submission of a presentation proposal.
+NACADA member surveys must be approved, using the guidelines listed above, PRIOR to submission of a presentation proposal.
 Failure to secure NACADA approval of a member survey prior to submission of a conference proposal based upon the survey's results is grounds for cancellation of a proposal/conference session.

 Questions?
 Contact information for the Research Committee Chair is available on the Research Committee webpage.